-Tuesday 10th October is World Mental Health Day.
-In the words of the World Health Organization (WHO), its objective is to “raise awareness of mental health issues around the world and mobilise efforts in support of mental health” – and KUDOS recognises the importance of physical activity in relation to well-being, mental health and social integration.
+Today (Wednesday 10th October) is World Mental Health Day.
+In the words of the World Health Organization (WHO), its goal is to “raise awareness of mental health issues around the world and mobilise efforts in support of mental health”.
+KUDOS recognises the importance of physical activity in relation to our well-being, mental health and social integration.

 Taking part in sport can help keep mental health issues at bay